akingdom/akingdom.github.io/articles/The_Goose_Bride.md

 ## The King’s Demand

-One autumn morning a royal messenger rode into the village.
+One autumn morning a royal messenger rode up to Harold's manor at Stanwey.

 “The king hunts in Rockingham Forest,” the messenger proclaimed, unrolling a small parchment *writ*.